 Central to our aims is our school motto: Loved and inspired by Mary...
 We shine and learn as a family of God.

 Within our Catholic school, each and every person is valued as a unique individual made in God's image and loved by him.
-Jesus taught us to
+Loved and inspired by Mary we shine and learn as a family of God.